DURATION

 For ARTD 451: Graphic Design Inquiry, we were challenged to redesign the desktop and mobile interface of a non-profit of our choice.
 I chose the Sea Turtle Conservancy (STC) because I had a personal interest in what efforts were being taken to protect the sea turtle population.
 STC is dedicated to the research and protection of sea turtles in the South Americas.
 Their work includes research, projects, and volunteer opportunities to protect the sea turtle population.

 For this project, I wanted to redesign the visual aesthetics of the website as the current one is cluttered and overwhelmed with information.
-The navigation bar was a design element that I wanted to redesign as well so that users can find the information they need in a shorter period.
+The navigation bar was a design element that I wanted to redesign as well so that users could find the information they needed in a shorter period.

 Initial Research

 To begin the project, I researched online about different non-profit organizations that focused on environmental causes, specifically endangered species.
-Within those non-profits, I focused on ones that were reputable through Charity Navigator and whose funds were being used to either further research or provide educational resources for the general public.
+Within those non-profits, I checked for reputable ones through Charity Navigator.
+I also looked for charities whose funds were used to further research or provide educational resources for the general public.

 Concept Mapping

-Once I found 3 organizations that I was interested in learning more about, I created concept maps for them to understand their vision and mission focus.
-By doing so, I was able to narrow down to the one non-profit that I wanted to redesign for, and that ended up being STC.
+Once I found three organizations I was interested in learning more about, I created concept maps for them to understand their vision and mission focus.
+By doing so, I narrowed it down to the one non-profit I wanted to redesign the website for.

 Benchmark Analysis

-I chose STC because upon viewing their website, I noticed there were areas of opportunities for redesigning the website.
+Upon viewing STC's website, I noticed many opportunities for a website redesign.
 I created a benchmark analysis to highlight some of these areas.

-The main issues I found while walking through the website were that while the org provides lots of useful information on sea turtles and what kinds of threats they were facing, this was difficult to find upon first viewing.
-The navigation bar featured tons of links nested within one another, and some links were even repeated.
+The main issue I found while walking through the website was that while the organization provides plenty of information on sea turtles and what kinds of threats they face, it was difficult to find upon first viewing the website.
+In the navigation bar, featured links nested within one another, with some links even repeated.

 The layout of the information itself was also an issue because of the large amounts of text and placement of images.
-It lacked hierarchy and distinction, and the long body paragraphs can lose the user's attention almost immediately.
+The pages lack hierarchy and distinction, and the long body paragraphs can immediately lose the user's attention.

 Competitive Analysis

 After analyzing the STC website, I researched other sea turtle non-profits through a competitive analysis.
-I viewed numerous websites before ultimately choosing the ones that felt visually appealing to me, along with how they structured their website in terms of the navigation bar links and donation buttons.
+I chose the ones that felt visually appealing to me, along with how they structured their navigation bar links and donation buttons.

-Summary: All the websites that I researched stated their mission focus on the homepage, along with a hero image that draws the user's attention at first glance.
-They were clear about what the purpose of their website was and informed visitors about the efforts they were taking in sea turtle preservation.
+Summary: All the websites I researched stated their mission focus on the homepage, along with a hero image that draws the user's attention at first glance.
+They were clear about their website's purpose and informed visitors about the efforts they were making in sea turtle preservation.

 Heuristics Analysis